 Historic Pierce Point Ranch

 Established in the 1860s, this dairy ranch operated until 1973.
-Short trail down to McClures Beach.
+Take the short trail down to McClures Beach.

 Tomales Bay State Park

-The park’s 150 miles of trails traverse pasture lands, chaparral ridges, California-laurel valleys, forests, and meadowlands.
-Check on trail conditions and get detailed trail maps at park visitor centers.
-A tactile map is inside of the Bear Valley Visitor Center.
+The park’s 150 miles of trails pass through grasslands, forest-covered ridges, and valleys filled with California bay laurel.
+Check trail conditions and get detailed trail maps at park visitor centers.

 Established in 1976, the Phillip Burton Wilderness ensures the highest level of protection for over 32,000 acres of land and water in Point Reyes National Seashore.
 It offers an unparalleled experience to over 7 million Bay Area residents.
 Designation under the Wilderness Act of 1964 protects forever the land’s wilderness character, natural conditions, opportunities for solitude, and scientific, educational, and historical values.